sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

-# Managed Iceberg on GCP via Snowflake
+# Native app + Container Services (Intro)
-In this tutorial we will show you how to use iceberg tables inside of Snowflake.
-We will be using an [external volume](https://docs.snowflake.com/en/sql-reference/sql/create-external-volume) to make the integration to GCP.
-This tutorial assumes you have nothing in your Snowflake account ([Trial](https://signup.snowflake.com/)) and no complex security needs.
+In this tutorial we will show you how to use .

 ## Video
 Video is in development.